angelmd08/IS-160-Portfolio/README.md

-# IS-160-Portfolio

-With in this portfolio I have assembled the current labs that i have worked on throughout the semester.
+Lab 2

+Within this file, I experienced the code that goes with forward proprogation, which entails, compling the model wtih optimizers, loss functions and metrics.
+It allows me to understand how the code works through each line code that i learned from handing the phsyical calculation from the previous lab.